mariadb-corporation/MaxScale/Documentation/Filters/Cache.md

 WRITE`, then the cache will be used and populated until the first `UPDATE`, `INSERT` or `DELETE` statement is encountered.

+That is, in default mode the cache effectively causes the system to behave as if the _isolation level_ would be `READ COMMITTED`, irrespective of what the isolation level of the backends actually is.

 The default behaviour can be altered using the configuration parameter [cache_inside_transactions](#cache_inside_transactions).